dwblair/Riffle-Getting-Started/README.md

 - Set DEBUG = 0 in temp_logger.ino.
 This will reduce power by turning off the Serial interface.
 It will also mean that the RTC is not set by the System clock.

-- Use the 'Gen' JST connector on the Riffle board.
+- Use the 'GEN' JST connector on the Riffle board.
 This power input doesn't have a protective diode, thus avoiding a diode-associated voltage drop, and can power the Riffle down to lower battery voltages.

 - Test out different microSD cards;  some of them 'sleep' at lower power settings than others.